 INULTA Named Best EPM Implementation Partner by CCH Tagetik

-With delivery across North America, Europe, and Asia, INULTA strengthens its role as a trusted implementation partner in the global CCH Tagetik ecosystem.

-LONDON, UNITED KINGDOM, June 2, 2026 /EINPresswire.com/ -- INULTA, a specialist financial software consultancy and strategic Wolters Kluwer CCH Tagetik Platinum Partner, has been named Best EPM Implementation Partner by CCH Tagetik during CCH Tagetik InTouch26 Conference, recognizing the company's excellence in delivering complex enterprise performance management (EPM) implementations across global finance transformation programs.
+NEW YORK, NY, UNITED STATES, June 2, 2026 /EINPresswire.com/ -- New York, May 27, 2026: INULTA, a specialist financial software consultancy and strategic Wolters Kluwer CCH Tagetik Platinum Partner, has been named Best EPM Implementation Partner by CCH Tagetik during CCH Tagetik InTouch26 Conference on May 18, 2026, recognizing the company's excellence in delivering complex enterprise performance management (EPM) implementations across global finance transformation programs.

 The award highlights INULTA's specialist capability in CCH Tagetik implementation, particularly across financial services.
 With over 100 CCH Tagetik-certified experts, more than 250 projects in its portfolio, and experience with over 50 leading companies in banking and insurance alone, INULTA brings the scale, finance-domain understanding, implementation discipline, and regulatory awareness required for complex EPM transformation programs.
 The company supports corporate management transformation across financial services, manufacturing, automotive, energy, and other complex enterprise environments, with services spanning budgeting and planning, close and consolidation, disclosure management, tax and regulatory reporting, supply chain management, and advisory.